DefactoSoftware/Hours/README.md

 - Please adhere to the [Github ruby styleguide](https://github.com/styleguide/ruby)
 - All code and commit messages should be in English
 - Commit messages are written in the imperative with a short, descriptive title.
 Good => `Return a 204 when updating a question`, bad => `Changed http response` or `I updated the http response on the update action in the QuestionController because we're not showing any data there`.
 The first line should always be 50 characters or less and that it should be followed by a blank line.
-Use the following guides for getting things done, programming well, and programming in style.